 - The following criteria must be met:

 - Projects and programs must be integrated into classroom curriculum and organizational programming.
-If an applicant is a non-formal entity, correlations to educational programming must be shown.
+Correlations to educational standards and programming must be shown.

 - Students/youth must be involved in the planning, design, implementation, maintenance and/or monitoring of any habitat improvement projects.
 Wildlife-related programs are required to be factual and science-based and must focus on native Ohio wildlife species.

-- Project coordinator(s) must have attended a Project WILD workshop.
+- Project coordinator(s) must have attended a Project WILD-related workshop.

-- Only one grant per facility/site is permitted each state of Ohio fiscal year, which is July 1-June 30.
+- Only one grant per facility/site is permitted each State of Ohio fiscal year, which is July 1-June 30.
 A school district or organization can receive multiple grants per fiscal year if they have multiple sites.
 These grants are competitive in nature and are awarded based on merit.
-The ODNR Division of Wildlife reserves the right to limit the number of grants to a school district or organization in order to reach new communities or audiences elsewhere in the state.
+The ODNRDivision of Wildlife reserves the right to limit the number of grants to a school district or organization in order to reach new communities.

-- Projects and programs should be integrated into the classroom curriculum, state education standards and/ or organizational programming.
-Applicants must demonstrate student/youth involvement in the planning, design, implementation and maintenance/monitoring of all projects.
+- Projects and programs should be integrated into the classroom curriculum, state education standards and/or organizational programming.
+Applicants must demonstrate student/youth involvement in the planning, design, implementation and maintenance/monitoring of all habitat projects.